0xCD4/Reverse-Engineering/PicoCTF/ARMassembly-1.md

 ```

 ldr means in assembly ->  Load a data in specified address (label) into register.
-We do not anything about the user's input we can call as *x* (stack+12 = x)
+We do not anything know about the user's input we can call as *x* (stack+12 = x)

 we need to subtract from 3370.